ShuiHuo/grub2-theme-breeze/README.md

 ![Shipped icons and logos](icons.png)

 ## Installation
-Copy the "breeze" folder to the themes directory in /boot.
+Copy the "shuihuo" folder to the themes directory in /boot.
 If you don't know how to do it, just run the included "install.sh" script as root.